mm80843/T3.5/docs/Benef/PBN__Benef_62.md

 ## Articles mentionning this Benefit

 * [CIDO, a community-based ontology for coronavirus disease knowledge and data integration, sharing, and analysis](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_13.md)

+## Name of the Benefit

+Openness and interoperability of ontologies enable data sharing and integration, following the FAIR Guiding Principles, resulting in improved data/information/knowledge interoperability.